Marsupial lawn: Role of fire on lawns

 In addition to grazing, fires have a significant effect on the health of marsupial lawns.
 One of the defining characteristics of lawns is a lack of woody plants.
-As a result, fires play an important role in the creation and maintenance of these habitats because fires curtail woody plants, and return nutrients to the soil to allow for future growth.
-Human caused fires have contrasting effects on marsupial lawns.
+Fires play an important role in the creation and maintenance of these habitats because fires curtail woody plants, and return nutrients to the soil to allow for future growth.
+Human-caused fires have contrasting effects on marsupial lawns.
 On one hand, they are often set by indigenous people who use the fires to concentrate marsupials for hunting, which in turn results in lower lawn grazing and more woody plant growth.
 On the other hand, these fires destroy woody plants and allow grass to grow in its place, which increases potential marsupial lawn area.
-Consequently, fire suppression efforts may prevent some lawns from getting the woody growth pruning they need.
-In addition, fire suppression causes unnatural brush buildup, so when an area finally burns it can become hot enough to reduce the viability of the soil for years.
+Consequently, fire suppression efforts may prevent some lawns from getting the woody growth pruning they needs, causing brush buildup.
+When such areas finally do burn, they can become hot enough to reduce the viability of the soil for years.

 Potential effects of climate change

 In addition to local impacts such as land use and fire management, global issues such as climate change also have the potential to impact marsupial lawn ecosystems.
 Because of the scope of the predicted changes, global warming has the ability to affect precipitation levels, temperature, and fire cycles in Australia.
 This in turn will alter where and to what extent marsupial lawns can exist.
 However, currently it is not possible to predict whether or not climate change will increase or decrease the total acreage of marsupial lawns.

-Climate models predict that northern Australia may see slightly increased rainfall in the coming decades.However, the precipitation may be less reliable, and as a result there may be long periods of drought or at the very least a longer dry season each year.
+Climate models predict that northern Australia may see slightly increased rainfall in the coming decades.
+However, the precipitation may be less reliable, and as a result there may be long periods of drought or at the very least a longer dry season each year.
 In addition, climate change will bring with it higher overall temperatures, as well as continually elevating levels of carbon dioxide (CO2).
 Preliminary research shows that higher temperatures, higher rainfall, and elevated CO2 levels may lead to increased woody plant growth.
 This in turn would decrease marsupial lawn habitat.
 However, higher temperatures and a long dry season mean increased fire frequency, which could serve to offset the new woody growth.
 To further complicate matters, it is possible that the higher levels of evaporation brought on by increased temperatures could compensate for the increased rainfall.
 However, research has not been done to determine whether higher precipitation or higher temperatures will have a greater effect on water availability in the region.

 The overall effect of climate change on marsupial lawns, and the greater northern Australia area, is needed to be studied in greater detail.
 Currently the counteracting and overlapping effects make it difficult to discern the overall impact human induced climate change will have on marsupial lawns.